-We at Perth Festival of Yarn are passionate about the City which we call home.
-Perth is Scotland’s ancient capital, the crowning place of our Kings, the Gateway to the Highlands, and 85% of the Scottish population are only a 90 minutes drive away; so we are closer than you may have thought!
+We at The Scottish Yarn Festival are passionate about the City which we call home.
+Perth is Scotland’s ancient capital, the crowning place of our Kings, the Gateway to the Highlands, and 90% of the Scottish population are only a 90 minutes drive away; so we are closer than you may have thought!

 Perth and it’s surrounding areas have a wealth of cultural gems for you to explore.
-We’re listing a few highlights to help you make the absolute best of your time with us; so why not book an extra couple of days away.
+We’ve listed a few highlights below to help you make the absolute best of your time with us; so why not book an extra couple of days away.

 Perthshire Artisans Open Studios, Throughout Perthshire